kaMatPrahlad/Instagram/README.md

-Using React and Firebase to create an instagram clone from scratch.  the powerful combination of React for front-end development and Firebase for back-end services, created an Instagram-like platform with features such as user authentication, profile customization, post creation, real-time interactions and more.
+Used React and Firebase to create an instagram clone from scratch.  the powerful combination of React for front-end development and Firebase for back-end services, created an Instagram-like platform with features such as user authentication, profile customization, post creation, real-time interactions and more.

 # React + Vite